Bira/octopus-carnival/_drafts/hells-rebels-adventure-05-part-01.md

 the PCs, the wait is merely boring rather than hazardous: the conference room has a bathroom with a working toilet and a potable-water sink.
-It's also furnished with a drink selection and a magical spoon that can generate meals on demand (the food is harmless and tastes heavenly but looks like literal shit).
+It's also furnished with a drink selection and a magical spoon that can generate meals on demand (the food is harmless and delicious but looks like literal shit).

 Parties who don't know the password can try to be sneaky.
 The office has no invisibility countermeasures but they should apply that invisibility before